vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide100.md

   ![](images/100/firstLiveView.png)

 Our app is displaying our data but our inventory/reserved counts aren't labeled.
-Let's fix that so users will know what these numbers mean.
+Let's add labels so users will know what these numbers mean.
 To do that we can customize the data displayed in our list view.

 - Leave the live view and return to the design view of your app.
 Select an item in the list so that it is highlighted with a blue border and a **List Item** tag.